Home with a shingle roof at sunset overlooking the water.

 If the decking beneath your old roof is rotted or damaged, it will need replacing.

-Some premium materials (like CeDUR) don’t require special underlayments, potentially saving you money.
+Some premium materials (like CEDUR) don’t require special underlayments, potentially saving you money.

 Poor ventilation may need to be corrected as part of the replacement, adding cost but improving performance.